HDFGroup/hdf-docker/storage-info/README.md

 }
 ```

-the full JSON output is:
+the full JSON output including chunk checksums is:

 ```json
 {